r0pchain/tenatrekautomation/README.md

 Those cURL commands looked something like:
 **curl -X POST http://192.168.1.10:1701/send -H "Content-Type: application/json" -d '{"command": "saucer"}'**

+The Flask app also includes a simple web page it runs along with it that allows you to press buttons on an HTML page and interact with the hobby board; note that this is important as the TenaControls board seems to only support one serial connection to it at a time, meaning if you're expecting to use this for automation all the time, you'll never really be able to use the TenaControls app ever again and will need to use this button page instead.

 Once I was satisfied this was working, I needed to make sure this app would start on boot.